Johnny Tapia is a name synonymous with boxing. A multi-weight world champion who competed in the ring on a relatable level for the fans.

 Closure never really came from the situation, though.
 This was due to the killer already being dead.

-Eight years prior, the man responsible, who was known to Johnny’s mother, passed away in a car accident.
+Eight years prior, the man responsible, known to Johnny’s mother, passed away in a car accident.
 Johnny remained heartbroken.

 In a 2011 documentary with HBO, Johnny outlined that all he ever wanted was to kill the man who stabbed his mama over 20 times.
 The outcome did not have the desired effect.

-Add to that the coincidence that Tapia found out this tragic information just weeks before his next fight, a perfect storm had brewed.
+Add to that the coincidence that Tapia discovered this tragic information just weeks before his next fight.
+A perfect storm had brewed.

 The events culminated in Johnny losing to Paulie Ayala, who would become his career nemesis, alongside Albuquerque rival Danny Romero Jr.

-Ayala had probably done enough to beat a slightly out-of-sorts Tapia on the night at the Mandalay Bay in 1999, but it was the rematch sixteen months later which hurt the most.
+Ayala had probably done enough to beat a slightly out-of-sorts Tapia on the night at the Mandalay Bay in 1999, but the rematch sixteen months later hurt the most.

 Tapia shone at the MGM Grand but was ultimately denied.
 He didn’t hide his feelings on the night.

-Needing an escort from the ring, Tapia was once again in considerable pain.
-It was a constant which continually reared it’s head and culminated in mental health diagnosis for Johnny.
+Needing an escort from the ring, Tapia was again in considerable pain.
+It was a constant that continually reared its head and culminated in mental health diagnosis for Johnny.

 Dealing with setbacks came with warning signs for Tapia and those around him.
-He could go missing for days and had overdosed on coke many times before.
+He could go missing for days and had often overdosed on coke.

-By 2002, and at the age of 35, Tapia fought his most high-profile bout to date.
+By 2002, at age 35, Tapia fought his most high-profile bout to date.
 Once again, it meant more hurt as Marco Antonio Barrera dominated their encounter.

 Fights became infrequent as Johnny went off the rails more and more.
-Those missing days sometimes turned into AWOL weeks.
+Those missing for days episodes sometimes turned into AWOL weeks.

-Retiring in 2005 before coming back yet again in 2007, it was that finalization which led to further tragedy.
+Retiring in 2005 before returning in 2007, that finalization led to further tragedy.

 Just one month after what was billed as his retirement victory transpired, Tapia was rushed to hospital with yet another overdose of cocaine.